 Be advised, when traveling on interstate carriers, the Federal Lacey Act will requires labeling on all seafood or game meat shipped across state lines.
 The State of Alaska requires special labeling for the following items leaving the state: antlers and horns, raw capes from big game, and bear hides.
 Completing and attaching a "big game trophy export" red tag from the Alaska Department of Fish and Game may meet this requirement.
 Additional information about shipping animal parts may be obtained by contacting the Alaska Department of Fish and Game.

 RESTRICTED ITEMS - Many common items may seem harmless; however, when transported by air, they can be dangerous.
 If in doubt about an item, ask a Wright Air Service Freight Agent for more information on Hazardous Materials by calling (907) 474-0502.

-Fairbanks Check-In Time: To assure on-time service, it is requested that all passengers check in 1 hour prior to flight time; 35 minutes prior to departure is required.
+Fairbanks Check-In Time: To assure on-time service, it is requested that all passengers check in 1hr 30min prior to flight time; one hour prior to departure is required.

 Animals: Please notify the Reservations agent at time of booking if you plan on traveling with animals.

 Baggage: Each passenger allowed 40 lbs.
 (See excess baggage charges).